Cecehodges/cecehodges.me/content/posts/lvm-practice.md

     └─xvdb1       202:17   0  1.6G  0 part
     └─Office-IT 253:0    0  1.6G  0 lvm  /IT
 ```

 A final reboot will show us if everything works.
-Reboot our instance, and do lsblk again.
+Reboot our instance, and run `lsblk` again.
 If everything is still in place, we did it!
 I know this tutorial is a bit lengthy, but LVM is not always a simple topic.
-I wanted to be as thorough as I could for being a beginning myself, and hopefully this helped refresh your memory on some simple LVM.
+I wanted to be as thorough as I could for being a beginner myself, and hopefully this helped refresh your memory on some simple LVM.